Breaking: Rangers & Islanders Pulling Off Trade

 In an NHL rarity, the New York Rangers and New York Islanders are about to pull off a trade.
 According to a report from insider Vince Mercogliano of The Athletic, the Rangers will be sending pending unrestricted free agent defenceman Carson Soucy to the Isles.

-This would be the first move of the new stated 'retool' of the team that Rangers GM Chris Drury announced earlier this month.
-Soucy has a 12-team no-trade list, but it's likely that the Islanders are not amongst those dozen teams, being just across the river from his current home.
+This is the first move of the new stated 'retool' of the team that Rangers GM Chris Drury announced earlier this month.
+Soucy has a 12-team no-trade list, but it's likely that the Islanders were not amongst those dozen teams, being just across the river from his current home.

-Once this is completed, it would be only the fourth ever deal between the New York rivals, per Andrew Gross of Newsday.
+This is only the fourth ever deal between the New York rivals, per Andrew Gross of Newsday.
 The first two were in 1972, the year the Isles entered the NHL.
 The most recent one was 16 years ago, on May 25, 2010, when the Islanders sent Jyri Niemi to the Rangers for a sixth-round pick.

 Photo: © Kirby Lee-Imagn Images